ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ### Create a new project using package generator

-To ensure that all the dependencies are up-to-date and that the build process is correct, we recommend:
+To ensure that all the dependencies are up-to-date and that the build process is correct, we recommend that you:

-1. Creating a new project using the package generator following the {@link framework/development-tools/package-generator/using-package-generator Package Generator guide}.
+1. Create a new project using the package generator following the {@link framework/development-tools/package-generator/using-package-generator package generator guide}.
-2. Copying the `src`, `tests`, and `sample` folders of your plugin to the new project.
+2. Copy the `src`, `tests`, and `sample` folders of your plugin into the new project.
-3. Re-adding all the external `dependencies`, `devDependencies`, and `peerDependencies` specific to your plugin to the `package.json` file.
+3. Re-add all the external `dependencies`, `devDependencies`, and `peerDependencies` specific to your plugin to the `package.json` file.

-When you run the CLI, you will be asked to choose whether you only want to support the new installation methods or provide backward compatibility with the old installation methods.
-Choose the options that best suit your needs, but be aware that the latter option will generate additional files and code that you will need to update or remove later.
-However, you should consider it if your plugin is used in projects that are outside your control and that may still use old installation methods, for example if your plugin is open-source.
+When you run the CLI, you will be asked to choose whether you want to support only the new installation methods or provide backward compatibility with the old installation methods.
+Choose the option that best suits your needs, but be aware that the latter option will generate additional files and code that you will need to update or remove later.
+However, you should consider this if your plugin is used in projects outside your control that may still use the old installation methods, for example if your plugin is open-source.

-The main changes we introduced in the new package generator are:
+The main changes we have introduced in the new package generator are:

-* making the generated package a valid ECMAScript module,
+* Making the generated package a valid ECMAScript module,
-* updating the build process to generate bundle for the new installation methods,
+* Updating the build process to generate bundles for the new installation methods,
-* adding new eslint rules to help avoid common mistakes,
+* Adding new eslint rules to avoid common errors,
-* updating dependencies.
+* Updating dependencies.

 ### Add missing file extensions in imports

-Next, add the missing file extensions in imports in all files in the `src`, `tests`, and `sample` folders.
+Next, add the missing file extensions in imports to all files in the `src`, `tests`, and `sample` folders.

 ```diff
 - import { Plugin } from 'ckeditor5/src/core';